CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ### Metadata

-Subtrees may store metadata about available tiles and contents, as well as metadata about the subtree as a whole.
+Subtrees may store metadata at multiple granularities.

 * **Tile metadata** - metadata for available tiles in the subtree
 * **Content metadata** - metadata for available content in the subtree